Radioactive Iodine Uptake Test

 thyroid gland absorbs from the blood.
 The test can show how much tracer is

-absorbed by the thyroid gland and if it is evenly spread in the gland.
+absorbed by the thyroid gland.
+The RAIU test often is done along with a thyroid scan, which shows if the tracer is evenly spread in the gland.
 This

 helps your doctor know if the thyroid gland is working properly.
 The

 radioactive tracer commonly used in this test is iodine.

 radioactive iodine uptake test is done to find problems with how the thyroid